-Heal the Bay is an environmental nonprofit dedicated to making California coastal waters and watersheds safe, healthy, and clean.
-To fulfill our mission, we use science, education, community action, and advocacy.
+Heal the Bay is an environmental nonprofit dedicated to making the coastal waters and watersheds in Greater Los Angeles safe, healthy, and clean.
+We use science, education, community action, and advocacy to fulfill our mission.

 In which areas of Los Angeles will you be directly working?

 What is the problem that you are seeking to address?

 The Heal the Bay Aquarium, which is located underneath the Santa Monica Pier, traditionally hosts 100,000 visitors annually.
 Due to COVID-19, the Aquarium temporarily closed its doors to the public and suspended its traditional STEM education and field trip programs in March 2020.
 The SEA Education Program, which is a high-quality marine science education series now offered through a virtual format, was created last summer in part because of public health mandates issued by Los Angeles County and a commitment to serve as a no-cost educational resource for a vulnerable student and teacher population.
 To ensure continued impact, Heal the Bay will secure grant support and waive program access fees for underserved Los Angeles County-based youth, including students attending Title 1 schools - schools receiving federal funds to support low-income students – and members of youth-serving organizations (e.g., Boys & Girls Club).

 Describe the project, program, or initiative that this grant will support to address the problem identified.